 So I got it covered up by the middle image… the silhouette of a woman in a ballgown hitchhiking.
 Did you get that from the photo?
 Me neither.
 The so-called artist totally fucked up her shoulder, her ballgown, and worst of all, her thumb.
 It was ginormous and deformed.
 This would not do… this WOULD NOT DO!

 She plagued me.
 I had a big black blob on my ankle.
-I was watching a ton of Ink Master at the time, and fell in love with the trash polka style of tattoos after a particular episode.
+Watching a ton of Ink Master at the time, I fell in love with the trash polka style of tattoos after a particular episode.
 I had no colour in any tattoos except for the weed leaf, but throwing in some red sounded cool.
-I knew from my extensive viewings of Ink Master that fixing a bad tattoo – in other words doing a cover up – required making a much bigger tattoo.
+From my extensive viewings of Ink Master I knew that fixing a bad tattoo – in other words doing a cover up – required making a much bigger tattoo.
 I was going to have to think on how to balance this out.

 The bird is pretty obvious, much like my ship.
 Come on.
 Flying.
 Freedom.
 Obvious.
 The broken hourglass represents that time has no beginning nor end, leaving us in the infinite.
 And finally, the cover up: the girl now dances, her thumb covered, a free spirit twirling around my ankle.
 Much better.

 Well I had to get something to match the other hand, right?
 These guys represent my many homes: the mountains, the prairies (yes, represented by a line, on my middle finger, as it’s where I came from but not where I’m headed… and you know, flat), and the ocean.
 They represent the many homes I’ve found while on the go.
 Unfortunately the wave totally blew out, but not to worry!
 Kris at Platinum Ink, as always, to the rescue!
 He fixed it up a few months later with some white ink.
 Now you can actually tell it’s a wave, which is kinda nice since the ocean is my strongest home.